bokulich-lab/q2-ena-uploader/docs/actions.md

 | `transfer-files-to-ena`   | Upload raw read files to the ENA FTP server. |
 | `cancel-submission`       | Cancel ENA metadata submission.              |
 | `submit-all`              | Submit metadata and raw reads to ENA.        |

-For a more detailed description of each action, refer to the sections below.